-This is a non-cancerous enlargement of the prostate gland.
-The prostate gland increases in size as men get older, because of the presence of the male hormone testosterone.
 Prostate enlargement affects almost all men to some extent.
+The prostate gland increases in size as men get older.
 In some men, the enlargement causes symptoms due to obstruction of urine flow.
 Up to 50% of men above 50 years of age will have symptoms due to prostate enlargement.

 Prostate enlargement may cause the following symptoms:

 - Frequent urination

 When the problem is untreated, it can cause serious problems such as:

 - Sudden and complete inability to pass urine resulting in severe pain

 Tests that can be done to confirm the diagnosis include:

 - Rectal examination to check prostate size and to feel for nodules